RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 - Install audit

-- In order to monitor your user actions, get your current EUID ('root' user monitoring is not recommended for the demo, as it can be quite noisy).
+- In order to monitor your user actions, get your current EUID ('root' user monitoring is not recommended for the test, as it can be quite noisy).

 ```
 echo $EUID